Algebraic structures of Vassiliev invariants for knot families: One-parametric families

 \subsection{Example of 2-strand torus family}

-Using Vassiliev skein relation, we have calculated Vassiliev invariants for 2-strand torus knots $T[2,n]$ of any order~\eqref{T[2,n]-VI}.
+Using Vassiliev skein relation, we have fully constrained the form of Vassiliev invariants for 2-strand torus knots $T[2,n]$ of any order~\eqref{T[2,n]-VI}.
 These invariants possess special symmetry, thus, the number of primary Vassiliev invariants becomes even less than in the generic case and equals two.
 The primary Vassiliev invariants are the second and the third ones:

-These Vassiliev invariants generate the whole algebra of Vassiliev invariants for the 2-strand torus family.
+In this section in what follows, we omit the superscript $T[2,n]$ implying that all the Vassiliev invariants are considered for 2-strand torus knots.
+These Vassiliev invariants~\eqref{V23-T[2,n]} generate the whole algebra of Vassiliev invariants for the 2-strand torus family.
 For example